Towards is pleased to present What Remains, a two-person exhibition of work by Alixe Turner and

 Maria Trabulo’s multi-disciplinary practice explores the role that images and artifacts play in shaping both our personal and collective memory.
 Her work examines the ways in which artifacts accrue meaning, and the ways in which that meaning is in a continuous state of flux.

-Trabulo’s works in What Remains were initiated as part of a residency at the Bode Museum in Berlin in 2024.
+Trabulo’s works in What Remains were initiated as part of a residency at the Bode Museum, Berlin in 2024.
 Working alongside museum conservators and staff, Trabulo documented and catalogued various artifacts that were either damaged or disappeared as a result of the second world war.

 The last known images of many of these artworks and artifacts date to the 1920’s, when the museum undertook a cataloguing of the collection.
-Statues, coins, and artworks spanning from the 7th century through the Renaissance were photographed for records to be made.
+Statues, coins, and artworks spanning from the 7th century BCE through the Byzantine Empire, the Renaissance into the 18th century were photographed for records to be made.